Big Basin Redwoods State Park - All You Need to Know | A Memory and Pictures

 A hiking trail amongst these old-growth trees before the fire.

-Most of Big Basin is still closed indefinitely because of hazardous tree removal, and falling trees are a major concern.
-Hundreds of people are working here to develop a safe entrance and a memory of what happened for future generations.
+Hundreds of people are working here to develop new roads and trails and a memory of what happened for future generations.
 The difference after the devastating fire is profound, with blackened trunks everywhere.
 Some places are a lot thinner now.
 It is a big task to get the State Park fully reopened.

 Weather in the Big Basin Area